-1. The above returns are on a CAGR basis

-2. The returns are for the period 1st Apr, 2018 to 23rd Jul, 2020

-- Despite multiple hiccups for the financial sector in the past two ٠ years - the ILFS crisis, Yes Bank collapse and now Covid, the portfolio would have generated a 12% CAGR return vs. -2% for the Bank Nifty during the period - Correlation of the portfolio with the Nifty is 69% vs. 95% correlation between the Nifty and Bank Nifty - As seen in the table above, non lenders reduce volatility and add to portfolio returns.
-Correlation of non lenders with the Nifty is only 26% vs. 82% for the lenders
+- 1. The above returns are on a CAGR basis - 2.
+The returns are for the period 1st April 2018 to 31st May 2021 - Despite multiple hiccups for the financial sector in the past two years - the ILFS crisis, Yes Bank collapse and now Covid, the portfolio would have generated a 19% CAGR return vs. 10% for the Bank Nifty during the period - As seen in the table above, non lenders reduce volatility and add to portfolio returns.
+Correlation of non lenders with the Nifty is only 34% vs. 82% for the lenders